 Before saturated groups were invented, most, if not all, semiautomatic espresso machines utilised a variation of the famous E61 group head.
 Despite being almost 50 years old, the E61 group head is still found in many espresso machines being manufactured today.
 This is probably because most espresso machines being manufactured today are of the single boiler, heat exchanger design.
 However, these days machines tend to use heavily modified versions of the E61 group, which may not incorporate original E61 features such as the thermosyphon heating circuit and passive pre-infusion.

-[Historical Side Note: Ernesto Valente invented the E61 group (shown attached to an Isomac domestic machine above) and it is known as such because it first appeared on the Faema E61 espresso machine.
-Incidentally, the name E61 signifies the total solar eclipse that occurred in 1961, the year of its invention.]
+Historical Side Note: Ernesto Valente invented the E61 group (shown attached to an Isomac domestic machine in banner image) and it is known as such because it first appeared on the Faema E61 espresso machine.
+Incidentally, the name E61 signifies the total solar eclipse that occurred in 1961, the year of its invention.

 Around 4kg of chrome plated brass is used to manufacture the E61 group, thus providing high thermal inertia.
 It takes a long time to heat up and cool down, but this is important for temperature stability.